 In Addison’s disease, the immune system attacks the adrenal glands.
 This can be life threatening because the body can’t respond properly to stressful events, such as severe illness, injury or surgery.

-For more, please visit the NZ Addison’s Network.
+For more, please visit the UK site Addison’s Disease Self Help Group.

 Fragile X Syndrome